University of Arkansas at Little Rock

 Missing Person Notification Policy and Procedures

 Individuals who believe a student resident is missing should contact student housing personnel to file an incident report which will initiate a student housing investigation.
-If the missing resident is not yet 18 years old, the custodial parent or guardian will be contacted by the University within 24 hours of notification.
-UALR will initiate official notification procedures for any resident who is determined to be missing for more than 24 hours.
+If the missing resident is not yet 18 years old, the custodial parent or guardian will be contacted by the university within 24 hours of notification.
+UA Little Rock will initiate official notification procedures for any resident who is determined to be missing for more than 24 hours.

 - Designated Contact.
-All residents have the option to designate a person to be contacted by UALR should the resident be determined to be missing for more than 24 hours.
-A Confidential Contact Information Card is available from the Housing Office, East Hall Reception Desk, Hall Managers, or the UALR Housing web site (http://ualr.edu/housing).
+All residents have the option to designate a person to be contacted by UA Little Rock should the resident be determined to be missing for more than 24 hours.
+A Confidential Contact Information Card is available from the Housing Office, East Hall Reception Desk, Hall Managers, or the UA Little Rock Housing website (https://ualr.edu/housing).
 All residents are encouraged to complete and submit a confidential contact information card.

 - Law Enforcement Notification.
 If a resident chooses not to designate a contact and/or is not yet 18 years of age, the Dean of Students will notify the Director of the Department of Public Safety (campus law enforcement) when a resident has been determined to be missing for more than 24 hours.